 Well, first of all, we have to think about the sophisticated (and not so sophisticated) differences between all employees’ abilities.
 Sometimes, those are highly apparent, and sometimes they can be hard to spot.
 However, the workflow and results of every team member individually are there to help us determine which employee is always volunteering for the hardest projects and burning the midnight oil, and which of other workers misses deadlines, shows up late, and turns in low-quality work.

 An “even” distribution is not always a solution either.
 What even distribution means, in fact, is that everyone should be taking on the task of the same size and complexity.
 And do all team members have the same capabilities?
 No, we are not.
 So, this approach does not guarantee an even workload.
 Quite the contrary.

-Because you see, what takes someone a few hours, might take someone else the entire day.
+Because you see, what may take someone a few hours to finish, might take someone else the entire day.
 Or two.
 It is up to the manager to properly delegate work so that your employees’ skills complement each other.